Compared: the .460 and .500 S&W Magnums

 · .500 Mag, 325 gr.
 A-Frame: ME 2340 ft. lbs, 2030 ft. lbs. at 25 yards, 1755 ft. lbs. at 50 yards, 1515 ft. lbs. at 75 yards, 1315 ft. lbs. at 100 yards.

 Based on these figures, the .500 Magnum deserves its ferocious reputation.
-It generates substantially more kinetic energy than the .460 at all ranges, giving the shooter about a 25 yard advantage in striking power.
+It generates substantially more kinetic energy than the .460 at all ranges.
 This should translate to superior killing power in the field.

-It should be remembered that game animals are not shot right off the muzzle, so a relatively flat trajectory is important to handgun hunters.
+It should be remembered that, in the field, game is not shot right off the muzzle, so a relatively flat trajectory is important to handgun hunters.
 For field use, I would suggest a 100 yard zero for both of these cartridges, which should mean a mid-range trajectory (maximum bullet rise) of about 2.5-3 inches between the muzzle and 100 yards.
 This will give a useful range of about 125 yards before a big game hunter needs to consider holding over the designed point of bullet impact.